ASDCA By-Laws

 SECTION 1.
 Amendments to the Constitution and Bylaws and to the Standard for the breed may be proposed by the Board of Directors or by written petition addressed to the Secretary signed by twenty (20%) percent of the regular membership in good standing.
 Amendments proposed by such petition shall be promptly considered by the Board of Directors and must be submitted by the Secretary to the members with recommendations of the Board of Directors for a vote within three (3) months of the date the petition is received by the Secretary.

 SECTION 2.
-The Constitution and Bylaws and the Standard for the breed may be amended at any time, provided a copy of the proposed amendment has been mailed by the Secretary to each regular member in good standing on the date of mailing, accompanied by a ballot on which a choice for or against the action to be taken shall be indicated.
+The Constitution and Bylaws and the Standard for the breed may be amended at any time, provided a copy of the proposed amendment has been sent by the Secretary to each regular member in good standing via mail or electronic ballot on the date of mailing, accompanied by a ballot on which a choice for or against the action to be taken shall be indicated.
 Dual-envelope procedures described in Article V, Section 4 (e) shall be followed in handling such ballots, to assure secrecy of the vote.
-Notice with such ballot shall specify a date not less than thirty (30) days after the date postmarked by which the ballots must be returned to the Secretary.
-The favorable vote of two-thirds (2/3) of the regular members in good standing who return valid ballots within the time limit shall be required to effect any such amendment.
+Notice with such ballot shall specify a date not less than thirty (30) days after the date of the paper ballot postmarked by which the ballots must be returned to the Secretary.
+The favorable vote of two-thirds (2/3) of the regular members in good standing who return valid paper or electronic ballots within the time limit shall be required to impact any such amendment.

 ARTICLE IX